jbenavidez/Django-React-Crud-App/README.md

  # Django-React Todo App
-This app was created using Django and React,
+This app was created using Django and React.